How spatial patterns can lead to less resilient ecosystems

-To better understand how convective instabilities destabilize vegetated states, we thoroughly investigated how non-reciprocity in plant interactions and environmental stress jointly cause ecosystem collapse (Fig.\,\ref{F3}c).
-In general, increased non-reciprocity in plant interactions leads to earlier ecosystem collapses regardless of the spatial distribution of vegetation (patterns vs. homogeneous).
-For weak reciprocity, patterned ecosystems are more resistant than non-patterned ones.
-However, because $\eta_{conv}$ decays with increasing $\alpha$ much faster for patterned ecosystems relative to non-patterned ones, there is a crossover between both curves at a critical strength of the non-reciprocity parameter $\alpha_c$.
-Remarkably, past this value $\alpha_c$, ecosystems exhibiting spatial patterns collapse at a lower environmental stress relative to those where plant biomass is homogeneously distributed within the ecosystem bulk.
-This result suggests that spatial self-organization could hinder ecosystem resistance to worsening environmental conditions, challenging the current consensus regarding the role of spatial self-organization as an enhancer of ecosystem robustness and resilience.
+To better understand how non-reciprocal plant interactions destabilize vegetated states, we \ed{computed the environmental stress triggering ecosystem collapse for various values of the non-reciprocity parameter and both homogeneous and patterned configurations ($\eta_\alpha^\text{ {H}}$ solid and $\eta_\alpha^{\text{ {P}}}$ dashed curves in} Fig.\,\ref{F2}e, respectively).
+Although increasing non-reciprocity in plant interactions leads to earlier ecosystem collapses regardless of vegetation spatial distribution, patterned ecosystems are more sensitive to increasing $\alpha$ than quasi-homogeneous ones.
+For weak non-reciprocity, patterned ecosystems are more resistant than non-patterned ones $\eta_\alpha^{\text{ {P}}}>\eta_\alpha^\text{ {H}}$, consistent with existing theory \cite{Rietkerk2021}.
+However, because $\eta_{\alpha}^{\text{ {P}}}$ decays with increasing $\alpha$ much faster than $\eta_{\alpha}^{\text{ {H}}}$, there is a crossover between both curves at a critical strength of the non-reciprocity parameter $\alpha_c$.
+Beyond $\alpha_c$, patterned ecosystems collapse under lower environmental stress than those with quasi-homogenous vegetation ($\eta_\alpha^\text{ {H}}>\eta_\alpha^{\text{ {P}}}$).
+This result suggests that spatial self-organization could hinder ecosystem resistance to worsening environmental conditions, which challenges the prevailing consensus that it enhances robustness and resilience.

+\ed{This result still holds in the original models used to derive the reduced equation (see Supporting Information App.
+B), as well as in two-dimensional systems and when $\eta$ increases smoothly at the ecosystem boundaries (see Supporting Information App.\,C and D).
+Additionally, using parameter estimates available in the literature \cite{meron2015ModelNew,cain1997clonal}, we parameterized the original reaction-diffusion water-vegetation model and found that spatial patterns can lead to less resistant ecosystems for intensities of non-reciprocity that are compatible with empirical estimates of water advection intensity reported in previous studies (see Supporting Information App.
+E; \cite{klausmeier1999regular})}